UI-Manufaktur/mvc/source/uim/mvc/sessions/handlers/README.md

 The above overrides the timeout and cookie name for the vibe session configuration.
 The built-in configuration are:

 - file - Saves sessions as files inside tmp/sessions.
 This is a good option when on hosts that don’t allow you to write outside your own home dir.
-- database - Use the built-in database sessions.
+- DEntityBase", "entityBase - Use the built-in DEntityBase", "entityBase sessions.
 S
 - cache Manage sessions in cache

 ## File Sessions